 The 1970s and 1980s were a heady time in the field.
 Optical advances ran parallel to projects that worked on haptic devices and other instruments that would allow you to move around in the virtual space.
 At NASA Ames Research Center in the mid-1980s, for example, the Virtual Interface Environment Workstation (VIEW) system combined a head-mounted device with gloves to enable the haptic interaction.

 Today’s current virtual reality gear owes a debt of gratitude to the pioneering inventors of the past six decades who paved the way for the low-cost, high-quality devices which are easily accessible.
-Be sure to visit the VR stations at The Franklin Institute to experience a virtual environment yourself!
+Be sure to visit the VR flight simulators at The Franklin Institute to experience a virtual environment yourself!